Joe Zuger

-Joe Zuger (born February 25, 1940) is a former American and Canadian football player.
-He played his entire professional career with the Hamilton Tiger-Cats of the Canadian Football League (CFL).
-He was selected in the 18th round (248th overall) by the Detroit Lions in the 1962 NFL Draft.
-He played college football at Arizona State.
+Joseph Zuger (February 25, 1940 – November 24, 2024) was an American professional football player who spent his entire career with the Hamilton Tiger-Cats of the Canadian Football League (CFL).
+He played college football for the Arizona State Sun Devils and was selected by the Detroit Lions in the 18th round of the 1962 NFL draft.

 College career

 Zuger attended Arizona State University, between 1959 and 1961, where he excelled on offence, defence and as a punter.
-As quarterback, he compiled a 24-7 record in three years as a starter.
+As quarterback, he compiled a 24–7 record in three years as a starter.
 He also played defensive back and punter.
 During his senior season in 1961, Zuger completed 67-of-133 passes (50.4%) for 879 yards and eight touchdowns, and led the team and ranked among the nationally with 10 interceptions (the third best single-season mark in ASU history), and had a 42.1-yard punting average.
 He has been inducted into the Arizona State University Sports Hall of Fame.